coreos/docs/running-coreos/cloud-providers/interoute/index.md

 * You have the  Cloudmonkey command line tool installed and configured on the computer that you are working on.
 Instructions on how to install and configure Cloudmonkey so that it can communicate with the VDC API can be found in the [Introduction to the VDC API](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-api-introduction-api).
 * You have installed OpenSSH client software.
 This is usually already installed in Linux and Mac OS.
 For Windows it can be downloaded at the [OpenSSH website](http://www.openssh.com/).

 Note: In the following steps, commands beginning with '$' are to be typed into the command line, and commands beginning '>' are to be typed into Cloudmonkey.
+Long lines of code have been broken up for display purposes, indicated by a continuation symbol '\', but if you copy the code make sure to remove any linebreaks.

 ## Cloudmonkey Setup